ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

    - Mobile devices are different from desktop computers.
 They’re more personal, **on-the-go**, and context-sensitive.
 Instead of simply applying desktop rules to mobile, **take advantage of mobile’s strengths**, like:
      - **Location awareness**: For a cake app, this could mean offering users the nearest bakery.
      - **Instant access**: Mobile allows for quicker decision-making, so don’t overwhelm users with too many choices or too much information.

+________
+Here are some tips and tricks for how to create instead of convert:

+• Understand your user and his context.
+Having an idea of how and when users will access your content will aid in understanding how to best create a tailored mobile experience.

+• Don’t forget that mobile is a unique medium with its own benefits.
+Don’t try to simply apply the same rationale to your mobile strategy as you would your web or print strategy.

+______

 ### Rule #7: Keep It Simple
 If there’s one rule to remember in mobile product design, it’s **keep it simple**.
 While mobile devices are powerful, people don’t want them to be overly complicated.
 Users want apps that are straightforward and meet their basic needs—no more, no less.
 Here’s why simplicity is so important and how you can apply it: